Infringement notices

 2. Division 2 of Part 14 of the Bankruptcy Regulations 2021 includes an infringement notice regime (“the regime”).
 The regime applies to the strict liability offences, found in section 277B(2) of the Bankruptcy Act.
 This practice document relates only to those offences.

-4. Under the regime, AFSA can issue an infringement notice to an alleged offender to pay a penalty.
+4. Under the regime, the Inspector-General may give to the person an infringement notice where the Inspector-General believes on reasonable grounds that a person has contravened an infringement notice provision.
 This penalty payment would be applied instead of criminal prosecution.
-The regime allows AFSA to penalise behaviour that, while relatively minor in criminality, could still have serious consequences.
-This assists AFSA to:
+The regime allows the Inspector-General to penalise behaviour that, while relatively minor in criminality, could still have serious consequences.
+This assists the Inspector-General to:

 • ensure effective bankruptcy administrations